veloren/book/src/players/server-hosting/configuration.md

 > ```

 #### banlist.ron
-> This file contains the banlist, and associated information about each ban.
+> This file contains the list of banned players, and associated information about each ban.

-> Server admins can use in-game commands to modify it.
+> Server admins can use in-game commands to modify this file.
+>
 > Example:
 > ```ron
 > {